 Distance: 7.1 km

 Follow ancient paths through forests and river valleys for this adventure to the legendary fortress in the clouds, Amberd Fortress.
-Extending between Antarut village and Amberd, this trail can be hiked starting from either location.
+Extending between Amberd Fortress and Antarut village, this trail should be hiked starting from the Fortress but be aware that the vehicle road access to Amberd Fortress can be closed if there is heavy snow so please contact us and we will let you know about the status.

 At Amberd, take some time to explore the 10th-century fortress complex, which gets its name from its location on the slopes of Mt.
 Aragats, standing at a staggering 2,300 meters above sea level.
 If you plan on entering the grounds of Amberd, note that the site opens at 10AM and the entry fee is 700 AMD for locals and 1400 AMD for foreigners.
 From Amberd, wind your way down into the Arkashian River valley along the ancient trail, passing through wide open spaces and forested areas.
 Once you’ve crossed the valley, you’ll get unique views of the fortress before reaching Antarut.